Finbuckle/Finbuckle.MultiTenant/docs/Stores.md

 # MultiTenant Stores

 A multiTenant store is responsible for retrieving information about the tenant based on an identifier string produced by the [MultiTenant strategy](Strategies).
-The retrieved information is then used to create a `TenantContext` object.
+The retrieved information is then used to create a `TenantInfo` object.

 Finbuckle.MultiTenant provides a simple thread safe in-memory implementation based on `ConcurrentDictionary<string, object>` which can be configured from an `appSettings.json` file.
 Custom stores can be created by implementing `IMultiTenantStore`.

 ## Accessing the Store at Runtime

-The multitenant store can be accessed at runtime to add, remote, or retreieve a `TenantContext` in addition to any startup configuration the store implementation may offer (such as the `appSettings.json` configuration supported by the In-Memory Store).
+The multitenant store can be accessed at runtime to add, remote, or retreieve a `TenantInfo` in addition to any startup configuration the store implementation may offer (such as the `appSettings.json` configuration supported by the In-Memory Store).

 The multitenant store is registered as a singleton in the app's service collection.
 Access it via dependecy injection by including an `IMultiTenantStore` constructor parameter, action method parameter marked with `[FromService]`, or the `HttpContext.RequestServices` service provider instance.